pulp/pulp/docs/installation/instructions.rst

 2. Create a pulp virtualenv::

-   $ virtualenv pulp -p python3
+   $ virtualenv {virtualenv} -p python3
-   $ source pulp/bin/activate
+   $ source {virtualenv}/bin/activate

 3. Install Pulp::

    $ pip3 install pulpcore

-4. Move the example server.yaml file from ``{virtualenv}/lib/python3.5/site-packages/pulpcore/etc/pulp/server.yaml``
+4. If the the server.yaml file isn't in the default location of `/etc/pulp/server.yaml`, set the PULP_SETTINGS environment variable to tell pulp where to find you server.yaml file.
-   to ``/etc/pulp/server.yaml``.
+   ``export PULP_SETTINGS={virtualenv}/lib/python3.5/site-packages/pulpcore/etc/pulp/server.yaml``

 5. Add a ``SECRET_KEY`` to your :ref:`server.yaml <server-conf>` file